Amaravati, Palnadu district: Government and politics

-Amaravathi gram panchayat is the local self-government of the village.
+Amaravati gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village as a part of Amaravathi mandal, which is part of the Pedakurapadu assembly constituency.
 The present MLA representing the constituency is Bhashyam Praveen from TDP.

 Culture

 The town is a centre of pilgrimage for both Hindus and Buddhists.
-The inscriptions on the walls of the Amareswara temple depicts the reign of Vasireddy Venkatadri Nayudu who ruled before the advent of British rule.
+The inscriptions on the walls of the Amareswara temple depict the reign of Vasireddy Venkatadri Nayudu who ruled before the advent of British rule.
 He was well known for his benevolence, munificence and for the construction of a large number of temples and education centres in the Krishna River delta.
 It also hosts a 125-foot tall statue of the Buddha, known as the Dhyana Buddha.
 The ancient structures and replicas can be found at Kalachakra museum, which was renamed the Amaravathi Heritage Centre and Museum.
 The ancient Buddhist stupa and other ruins make up one of the centrally protected Monuments of National Importance.
 The main Hindu festivals celebrated are Mahasivaratri and the Navaratri.
 The 30th Kalachakra festival, a popular Buddhist ritual, was held at Amaravathi in the first week of January 2006.
 It is one of the oldest tourist places for Buddhists.